 Using a VPN also brings much wider benefits, such as protecting your personal data from hackers and advertisers, accessing geo-blocked content or buying the same goods that cost less in other countries.
 This article aims to help you find the best VPN for Portugal.

-In deciding the best VPN for Portugal, we’d be looking at:
+In deciding the best VPN for Portugal, we looked at: